Skip to content

 Properties

-Key-value pairs stored as List<Struct> with the following structure:
+Key-value pairs stored as dictionary-encoded JSONB with the following structure:

 Common properties fields: